zoerechav/Coral_Skeleton_Edge/README.md

 Verifying you have python3 and pip3 should mean you are good to go (`python3 --version` and `pip3 --version` in terminal).

 Python requires an interpreter - a tool to execute code on your local machine - to run efficiently.
-VSCode is a common interpreter because it is also a code editor.
+VSCode is a common interpreter because it is also a code editor, however, any interpreter may be used.
 You can write/edit your code and execute using the same tool.
 To install VSCode use the following command in your terminal:

 `brew install --cask visual-studio-code`